data-edu/data-science-in-education/_book/08-wt-gradebook.md

 ### Background

 This walkthrough goes through a series of analyses using the data science framework.
 The first analysis centers around a ubiquitous K-12 classroom tool: the gradebook.
-While gradebook data is nearly ubiquitious in education, it is sometimes ignored in favor of data collected by evaluators and researchers or data from state-wide tests.
+While gradebook data is nearly ubiquitous in education, it is sometimes ignored in favor of data collected by evaluators and researchers or data from state-wide tests.
 Nevertheless, it represents an important, occasionally untapped data source, and one for which a data science approach can reveal the potential of the data science framework for analyzing a range of educational data sources.

 ### Data Sources

 We use an Excel gradebook template, [*Assessment Types - Points*](https://web.mit.edu/jabbott/www/excelgradetracker.html), coupled with simulated student data.
 On your first read through this section try using our simulated dataset found in this book's `data/` folder.

-### Method
+### Methods

 This analysis uses a linear model, which relates one or more X, or independent variables, to a Y, or dependent variable, and a correlation analysis.

 ## Load Packages

-As mentioned in the Foundational Skills chapter, begin by loading the libraries that will be used.
-We will load the {tidyverse} package used in [Walkthrough 1](06-wt-multilevel-models-1).
+As mentioned in the
+Skills chapter, begin by loading the libraries that will be used.
+We will load the {tidyverse} package used in [Walkthrough 1](#c07).
 This chapter has an example of using the {readxl} package to read and import Excel spreadsheets, file types are very common in the education field.

 Make sure you have installed the packages in R on your computer before starting (see Foundational Skills chapter).
 Load the libraries, as they must be loaded each time we start a new project.